 Induction pans happen to be one of the most versatile cookware out there.
 Here, we’ll take a look at how to use this type of cookware and whether you can use induction pans on a gas stove or not.

-Should You Use Induction Pans on Gas Stove?
+Should You Use Induction Pans on Gas Stoves?

-Contrary to popular belief, induction pots and pan can be used on electric and gas stoves, not just on an induction cooktop.
+Contrary to popular belief, induction pots and pans can be used on electric and gas stoves, not just on an induction cooktop.

 It comes with a ferromagnetic unit that’s installed on the base and the rest of it is built the same way as your traditional cookware, which makes it perfect for any stove.